 Melting Gold Alloys

-24-karat gold is 100 percent pure and does not contain any other metallic elements.
+Gold jewelry is generally not made from pure 24-karat gold, which is too soft to be durable.
 Gold items below 24 karat are not pure, and contain a small percentage of silver, copper or zinc.
 The addition of these elements changes the melting point slightly, which means a propane torch should be able to melt lower purity gold more quickly.
-For example 18-karat gold has a melting point of 926 degrees Celsius (1,700 degrees Fahrenheit) and 14-karat gold has a melting point of 879 degrees Celsius (1,615 degrees Fahrenheit).
+For example 18-karat gold has a melting point of 1,700 degrees Fahrenheit (926 degrees Celsius) and 14-karat gold has a melting point of 1,615 degrees Fahrenheit (879 degrees Celsius).